-As a contour brush it will deliver the most structured and defined application compared to the Sculpt Two or any of the other fans.
+As a contour brush, it will deliver a most structured and defined application compared to the Sculpt One.

 As a highlighter brush, it will be appropriate with the most stubborn formulas, either pressed or loose, for example meteorites or matte highlighting powders where you need a more precise application and work the product onto the skin.

 All fans need to be used and washed a couple of times so that the bristles will reach their final position and feel a bit less tight, it won’t change much but it does make a difference.